Skip to main content

 Ingrid worked as a Senior Lecturer in Occupational Therapy at London South Bank University, School of Health and Social Care.
 Prior to this, she worked at Brunel University as a Lecturer in Occupational Therapy, within the Department of Clinical Sciences, Division of Occupational Therapy and Community Nursing.
 She has experience in coordinating course programmes, module leadership, PhD and MSc supervision.

-Senior Lecturer Mental Health Nursing
+Director of Research, Senior Lecturer Mental Health

 Senior lecturer teaching interdisciplinary academic modules on BSc and MSc programmes within the Faculty of Health, Social Care and Education since 2016.
 Ingrid works with undergraduate and post graduate students in a range of capacities as an educator, personal tutor, research supervisor, seminar leader, and module leader.
 She facilitates student-centred learning, by tailoring teaching to students' needs, skill sets and culture.
 She uses constructive pedagogy by encouraging creative learning, critical thinking and reflexivity.
 Ingrid works in close collaboration with students, service users and clinical practitioners.
 She contributed to inclusive curriculum design planning and development at Brunel University London, London Southbank University and currently at Kingston University School of Nursing Pre-reg programme and Nursing Associate programmes.